PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 It offers cloud-based alternative credit scoring and identity verification solutions on individual and SMEs, where "alternative" means social media and any digital foot print /online behavior.

 Its product is intended to be complimentary to traditional credit scoring.

+### Scienaptic

+Is it just another platform to promise you 1 second credit decision?